 On 8 December 1941 (7 December US time), Japan declared war on the USA and the British empire, after Japanese forces attacked Malaya, Singapore and Hong Kong as well as the US naval base at Pearl Harbor in the Hawaiian islands group.
 In launching this war, Japanese leaders sought to neutralise the US Pacific Fleet, seize territory rich in natural resources, and obtain strategic military bases for the defence of their far-flung empire.
 In the words of the Combined Fleet's 'Secret Order Number One' of 1 November 1941, the goals of the initial Japanese campaigns in the impending war were to '[eject] British and American strength from the Netherlands Indies and the Philippines, [and] to establish a policy of autonomous self-sufficiency and economic independence'.

-To support these goals, during the first few months of 1942, the Japanese forces attacked Malaya and also seized control of the Philippine islands group, Singapore, the Dutch East Indies, the island of Wake, New Britain, New Ireland the Gilbert islands group and Guam, inflicting heavy losses on opposing Allied land, naval and air forces.
+To support these goals, during the first few months of 1942, the Japanese forces attacked Malaya and also seized control of the Philippine islands group, Singapore, the Netherlands East Indies, the island of Wake, New Britain, New Ireland the Gilbert islands group and Guam in the Mariana islands group, inflicting heavy losses on opposing Allied land, naval and air forces.
 As noted above, the Japanese planned to exploit the natural resources of these areas and also use the conquered territories for the creation of a strategic defensive perimeter from which it expected to employ attritional tactics to defeat or exhaust any Allied counter-offensive.

 Unknown to the Japanese, the US Navy, led by the Communication Security Section of the Office of Naval Communications, had for several years enjoyed increasing success with penetrating Japanese communication ciphers and codes.
 By March 1942, the USA was able to decipher up to 15% of the Japanese navy’s 'Ro' or 'Naval Codebook D' code (called 'JN-25B' by the USA), which the navy used for about half of its communications.
 By the end of April, the USA was able to read as much as 85% of the signals broadcast in the 'Ro' code.
 In March 1942, the USA first noted mention of the 'Mo'(ii) operation in intercepted messages.
 On 5 April, the USA intercepted a Japanese naval message directing a carrier and other large warships to proceed to Inoue’s area of operations.
 On 13 April, the British deciphered a Japanese naval message informing Inoue that the 5th Carrier Division, comprising the fleet carriers Shokaku and Zuikaku, was on its way to Inouye’s command from Formosa via the main Japanese naval base at Truk in the Caroline islands group.
 The British passed the message to the USA, along with their conclusion that Port Moresby was the likely target of 'Mo' (ii).

-On 29 April, Nimitz issued orders that sent his four carriers and their supporting warships towards the Coral Sea.
-Task Force 17, commanded by Fletcher and comprising the carrier Yorktown, escorted by three cruisers and four destroyers and supported by a replenishment group of two oilers and two destroyers, was already on the Tonga islands group in the South Pacific, having departed Tongatabu in the Tonga islands group on 27 April en route to the Coral Sea.
-TF11, commanded by Rear Admiral Aubrey W. Fitch and comprising the carrier Lexington with two cruisers and five destroyers, was between Fiji and New Caledonia.
-TF16, commanded by Vice Admiral William F. Halsey and including the carriers Enterprise and Hornet, had just returned to Pearl Harbor from the 'Doolittle Raid' in the central Pacific.
+It was on 29 April that Nimitz issued orders that sent his four carriers and their supporting warships toward the Coral Sea.
+Task Force 17, commanded by Fletcher and comprising the fleet carrier Yorktown, escorted by three cruisers and four destroyers and supported by a replenishment group of two oilers and two destroyers, was already in the Tonga islands group in the South Pacific, having departed Tongatabu on 27 April en route to the Coral Sea.
+TF11, commanded by Rear Admiral Aubrey W. Fitch and comprising the fleet carrier Lexington with two cruisers and five destroyers, was between Fiji and New Caledonia.
+TF16, commanded by Vice Admiral William F. Halsey and including the fleet carriers Enterprise and Hornet, had just returned to Pearl Harbor from the 'Doolittle Raid' in the central Pacific.
 TF16 immediately departed but would not reach the South Pacific in time to participate in the battle.
 Nimitz placed Fletcher in command of the Allied naval forces in the South Pacific area until Halsey arrived with TF16.
-Although the Coral Sea area fell into MacArthur’s area of command, Fletcher and Halsey were directed to continue to report to Nimitz rather than MacArthur while in the Coral Sea,
+Although the Coral Sea area fell into MacArthur’s area of command, Fletcher and Halsey were directed to continue to report to Nimitz rather than MacArthur while in the Coral Sea.

 Based on interceptions of unencrypted radio traffic from TF16 as it returned to Pearl Harbor, the Japanese assumed that all but one of the US Navy’s carriers were in the central Pacific.
 The Japanese did not know the location of the remaining carrier, but did not expect any US carrier response to 'Mo' (ii) until the operation was well under way.